Nessi-datatool/nessi/docs/freshness_monitoring_implementation.md

 - Cloud-hosted Delta Lake tables (via the CloudDeltaConnector)
 - Time travel operations for historical analysis

-### Dashboard Integration
+### Output Formats

-The freshness monitoring system integrates with the Nessi.dev dashboard to provide:
+The freshness monitoring system provides multiple output formats for reporting:

-- Visual representation of freshness status
+- JSON output for programmatic consumption and integration with other tools
-- Trend graphs and compliance reports
+- Table format for terminal viewing with color-coded status indicators
-- SLA management interface
+- CSV export for further analysis and reporting

 ### CLI Integration